Maryland Weather: Heat Wave Starts Friday, With 100-Degree High Expected Monday

-Although temperatures in the 90s are the norm for summer heat, the heat index could reach of up 107.
+Although temperatures in the 90s are normal for summer, the heat index could reach of up 107.
 Humidity is also going to be an issue.

+An excessive heat watch is in effect for parts of the Eastern Shore, including Caroline, Cecil, Kent, Queen Anne’s and Talbot counties from Sunday afternoon through Tuesday afternoon.

 Anne Arundel County Opening Cooling Centers Ahead Of Heat Wave Starting Friday